Richard Strauss: Fame and success with operas (1898–1933)

 Strauss left the Bavarian State Opera in 1898 when he became principal conductor of the Staatskapelle Berlin at the Berlin State Opera in the fall of 1898; a position he remained in for 15 years.
 By this time in his career, he was in constant demand as a guest conductor internationally and enjoyed celebrity status as a conductor; particularly in the works of Wagner, Mozart, and Liszt in addition to his own compositions.
 He became president of the Allgemeiner Deutscher Musikverein in 1901, and that same year became leader of the Berliner Tonkünstlerverein.
 He also served as editor of the book series Die Musik.
 He used all of these posts to champion contemporary German composers like Mahler.
 His own compositions were becoming increasingly popular, and the first major orchestra to perform an entire concert of only his music was the Vienna Philharmonic in 1901.
 In 1903 Strauss Festivals dedicated to his music were established in London and Heidelberg.
 At the latter festival his cantata Taillefer was given its world premiere.

 In 1904 Strauss embarked on his first North American tour, with stops in Boston, Chicago, Cleveland, Cincinnati, New York City, and Pittsburgh.
 At Carnegie Hall he conducted the world premiere of his Symphonia Domestica on 21 March 1904 with the Wetzler Symphony Orchestra.
 He also conducted several other works in collaboration with composer Hermann Hans Wetzler and his orchestra that year at Carnegie Hall, and also performed a concert of lieder with his wife.
-During this trip he was working intensively on composing his third opera, Salome, based on Oscar Wilde's 1891 play Salome.
+During this trip he was working intensively on composing his third opera, Salome, based on Oscar Wilde's 1891 play Salomé.
 The work, which premiered in Dresden in 1905, became Strauss's greatest triumph in his career up to that point, and opera houses all over the world quickly began programing the opera.